 This mobile home is a great example of putting professional interior designers’ advice to work in a real-life setting.
-Working with small spaces can be difficult – space efficiency and home fashion doesn’t often go hand-in-hand, but this home makes it work.
-It’s apparent the homeowner did their research because some of the best known tips for decorating small spaces is being used in the home.
+Working with small spaces can be difficult – space efficiency and home fashion don’t often go hand-in-hand, but this home makes it work.
+It’s apparent the homeowner did their research because some of the best-known tips for decorating small spaces is being used in the home.

 16 Great Decorating Ideas for Mobile Homes:

 - Use a light wall color throughout the entire home to open the space up and create cohesiveness.